isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Note**: This is known as "the rule of zero".

 **Enforcement**: (Not enforceable) While not enforceable, a good static analyzer can detect patterns that indicate a possible improvement to meet this rule.
- For example, a class with a (pointer,size) pair of member and a destructor that `delete`s the pointer could probably be converted to a `vector`.
+ For example, a class with a (pointer, size) pair of member and a destructor that `delete`s the pointer could probably be converted to a `vector`.

 <a name="Rc-five"></a>